10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Matsuya Ginza

-The trendy & upscale Matsuya department store features all the latest styles.
-Both famous international & Japanese designers are well represented.
-You can drop your yen here on everything from Dior and Louis Vuitton to issey Miyake and Yohji Yamamoto.
+Like Mitsukoshi, serious shoppers will find their fashion heaven at Matsuya Ginza.
+The trendy and upscale Matsuya department store features all the latest styles, with both famous international and Japanese designers well represented.
+Drop your yen here on everything from Dior and Louis Vuitton to issey Miyake and Yohji Yamamoto.

 Matsuya Ginza

+And for tourists, it couldn’t get much better.
 Matsuya Ginza also offers services to make the lives of foreign shoppers easier.
 Check out their international shipping, duty-free, and foreign exchange counters to save money.
 (And space in your luggage.)

 Getting there: The Matsuya department store is conveniently situated near the A12 and A13 exits of Ginza Station.